 R: What inspired you to be an actor and who do you look up to the most today?

 Q: What inspired me was being able to turn on the television and see myself being represented.
 Representation and positive images are more powerful than we know.
 Growing up I lived in a time where black families and black people were being portrayed beautifully on screen.
 Still to this day I haven’t seen a character on television as relatable as Will Smith on Fresh Prince of Bel-Air.
-He was fly, smart, funny, and I truly related to the fact that his day was not in his life.
-Many actors inspired me including Jake Gyllenhaal, Jim Carrey, Will Smith, Denzel Washington, and all of the new generation of actors coming up.
+He was fly, smart, funny, and I truly related to the episode where they touched on Will's father not being present in his life.
+Many actors inspire me including Jake Gyllenhaal, Jim Carrey, Will Smith, Denzel Washington, and all of the new generation of actors coming up.
 I have such a love and respect for actors.

 R: You had a vital role in Big Sean’s music video “Light” featuring Jeremih.
 What was it like working with Big Sean?

 Q: Working with Big Sean was great.
 He was very, very, chill on set.
 I have so many memories of that day that I’ll never forget.
-I remember when I first got to set, we had just broke for lunch and he got in line with all of the actors and extras to get a plate to eat.
+I remember when we had broke for lunch on set, he got in line with all of the actors and extras to get a plate to eat.
 Very mellow guy.

 R: The music video had such a powerful message.
 What was your preparation process like and was there any part of the story that you could relate to?